7 Berlin Wall murals — and how to actually look at them

 Moreover, despite mass protests, a small section of the Wall was already demolished in 2013 to make way for the construction of luxury apartments.
 In 2017, the East Side Gallery was once again under threat: plans were drawn up to build a luxury hotel on the site.
 Civil society activists launched a new wave of protests and a petition drive.

-Today, the Berlin Wall is not just a historical landmark attracting millions of tourists every year.
+Today, the Berlin Wall is a historical landmark attracting millions of tourists every year.
 It is both a symbol of freedom and a reminder to humanity that such events must never be repeated.
 Let’s go through some of the most famous and significant murals at the East Side Gallery.
+These murals are real street art.
+Don’t confuse it with vandalistic tagging that overwhelmed Europe.

-(Mein Gott, hilf mir, diese tödliche Liebe zu überleben)
+Official Title: Mein Gott, hilf mir, diese tödliche Liebe zu überleben

-This is perhaps the most famous piece of graffiti on the Wall.
-It is also better known worldwide as the ‘Brotherly Kiss’.
+The Story: This is perhaps the most famous piece of graffiti on the Wall.
+It is also better known worldwide as the ‘Brotherly Kiss’ or ‘The Fraternal Kiss’.
 In 1990, Dmitry Vrubel painted this graffiti based on a photograph taken in 1971 by Barbara Klemm during a meeting between the leader of the GDR, Erich Honecker, and the General Secretary of the Central Committee of the Communist Party of the Soviet Union, Leonid Brezhnev, at Sheremetyevo Airport.

 In 2009, this graffiti, like others, was painted over as part of the restoration of the Wall, after which Dmitry Vrubel restored his legendary mural in just three weeks.